SAP-samples/btp-extension-s4-material-availability/tutorials/3-basic/1-create-service/README.md

 3. From Storyboard, select the "+" button under the **Services** column to add a new service resource to your CAP project.
 4. Open the created **srv/service.cds** file from your project, and copy the content from the service model [here](../../../srv/service.cds).
 This service definition imports the external service models added in the previous step.
 Then it defines the Material Availability service model as a mashup service from the 3 external SAP S/4HANA services.
 It exposes only the required entities as projections from the external service entities, including only the relevant properties.
 The MaterialPlant entity definition includes calculated availability fields that will be populated at runtime, in addition to the properties from the imported A_ProductPlant entity.
 In this way, the MaterialPlant entity will mashup data retreived at runtime from 2 different SAP S/4HANA services.
 5. Copy [service.js](../../../srv/service.js) file including the service handlers implementation logic, into the **srv** folder in your project.
 The implementation in this file handles READ requests for all service entities defined in the model, also to support navigation between entities and other OData features such as the "expand" capability.
 The handlers for the MaterialPlant entity and for the Material entity (which may expand the MaterialPlant data using a navigation property) include special handling to fetch the required properties from the Product Master SAP S/4HANA service entities, and calculating availability properties by calling a function from the Basic Product Availability Info SAP S/4HANA service.
 6. Go back to the Storyboard to view the created components in your project, and the connections between them.
-You can also open each service in the Graphical Modeler directly from the Storyboard (right click the service tile and select the option from the context menu) to view the complete service structure, including the entity properties and the navigation relationships between the service entities.
+You can also open each service in the Graphical Modeler directly from the Storyboard to view the complete service structure, including the entity properties and the navigation relationships between the service entities.

 ![Storyboard](images/storyboard.png)